 “Crikey, most my family and friends no understand this.
 We have no idea what happen in Málaga let alone Britain.
 We only have state TV news which is controlled by Franco.
 Nobody believes what they say so we only watch football.
 Rest is mierda.”

-“Believe me Tourism is the future of Spain.
+“Believe me tourism is the future of Spain.
 It’s already happening on the Costa Brava and in Marbella.
 It’s only a question of time before it spreads here and there are more like us.”

 “Hopefully, they not make same mistakes you.
 Your builder, Emilio, he so bad no Spaniard buy from him.
 This hotel take so long build, we thinking the Gaudi Sagrada Familia Cathedral in Barcelona be finished first and why your parents live in middle countryside?
 What wrong with living in hotel or in apartment nearby so easy walk work.
 They drivings three times a day.”